-Pterostilbene is a compound from the same family as resveratrol (see above), and has been demonstrated to work synergistically with resveratrol to increase telomerase activity in stem cells.
+Pterostilbene is a compound from the same family as resveratrol, and has been demonstrated to work synergistically with resveratrol to increase telomerase activity in stem cells.
 For this reason you may find both resveratrol and pterostilbene together in the same stem cell supplement.

 Ashwagandha (Withania Somnifera)

-Ashwagandha, also known as Indian ginseng or Withania somnifera, is one of the most widely-used herbs in Ayurvedic medicine (a system of medicine with historical roots in the India).
-The root of Ashwagandha is believed to support the activity of the immune system, provide brain support and improve longevity.
+Ashwagandha, also known as Withania somnifera or Indian ginseng, is one of the most widely-used herbs in Ayurvedic medicine (a system of medicine with historical roots in India).
+The root of Ashwagandha is believed to support the activity of the immune system, provide brain support, and improve longevity.
 One recent study showed that Ashwagandha root extract led to an enhancement of approximately 45% in telomerase activity.

 Astragalus Membranaceus (Huáng Qí)

-Astragalus membranaceus is an herb popular in traditional Chinese medicine (TCM).
+Astragalus membranaceus, also called Huáng Qí, is an herb popular in traditional Chinese medicine (TCM).
 Astragalus has antioxidant effects that minimize free radical production.
 Free radicals damage cells, and are associated with several health issues associated with aging.
 Astragalus has been shown to improve the activation of telomerase.

-Telomeres are short DNA segments located at the end of all chromosomes.
-The DNA they hold, however, is not a part of the important DNA that defines the chromosome.
-Instead, it’s a sort of generic string that is the same regardless of the cell the chromosome is a part of.
-This is because the telomeres serve as only a “buffer” to ensure that when a stem cell’s DNA is being copied for use in the creation of daughter cells during stem cell splitting, all of the valid, important chromosome-specific DNA gets copied.
+Telomeres are short segments located at the end of all chromosomes.
+Unlike the rest of the chromosome, the telomeres hold no important DNA information.
+Instead, a telomere is a sort of generic string that is the same regardless of the cell the chromosome is a part of.
+This is because the telomeres serve only as “buffers” to ensure that when a stem cell’s DNA is being copied for use in the creation of daughter cells during stem cell splitting, all of the valid, important, chromosome-specific DNA gets copied.

-Each stem cell splitting reduces the length of the cells telomeres.
+Each stem cell splitting has the potential to reduce the length of the cell’s telomeres.
 If the telomere length becomes too short, the stem cell reaches senescence — the cell will no longer generate new cells.
 To avoid this condition stem cells produce the telomerase enzyme which adds more telomeres to the telomere chain.